theodorejb/PolyCast/README.md

 data loss, and false if it cannot.

 Three complementary functions are also included: `to_int`, `to_float`, and `to_string`.
-These functions cast and return a value if it can be converted without data loss, and throw a `CastException` if it cannot.
+These functions cast and return a value if the corresponding *_castable* function returns true, and throw a `CastException` if it returns false.

-This library was originally based on the [Safe Casting Functions RFC](https://wiki.php.net/rfc/safe_cast) proposed (but ultimately rejected) for PHP 7.
+This library was originally based on the [Safe Casting Functions RFC](https://wiki.php.net/rfc/safe_cast) proposed (but ultimately declined) for PHP 7.

 ## Acceptable casts